TritonDataCenter/manatee/docs/trouble-shooting.md

 1. Log on to the mantaee zone identified by the IP address.
 1. Promote the zone to primary. `# manatee-primary`.
-1. Check `# manatee-stat` and ensure you see the primary field and that primary.zoneId corresponds to this zone. e.g.
+1. Check `# manatee-adm status` and ensure you see the primary field and that primary.zoneId corresponds to this zone. e.g.
 ```json
 {